 This structure helps with indexing, but looks less natural to Google’s crawlers.

 A link-pyramid is just the same as a link-wheel, but minus the automated link to the previously worked on web 2.0 property… Which means that your web 2.0’s will only be linking to your target link destination(s).
-I have experience using this
+I have experience using this structure, and have seen it move rankings within around 2-3 months (with no other links added).

 This structure looks a lot more natural to Google and helps push all of the web 2.0’s authority to the upper tiers and “money site”.